edgedb/rfcs/text/1005-edgedb-project.rst

 because one has to remember to change the project id, and, most importantly, once the project has been shared, the project id must not be changed to avoid breaking project clones.

+Finally, *global* uniqueness is actually no necessary, we only care about local uniqueness, which is perfectly solved by using filesystem paths as keys.